 I’m sorry mama.

-I’m sorry you have to pretend like you aren’t exhausted, like you aren’t barely scraping by.
-I’m sorry you have to put on a fake smile.
-All while you are burning with anger over the injustice of even having to be there.
-To go unpaid, to whip out your credit card at the doctor, to be expected to recover physically and mentally from birthing a baby in three months.
+I’m sorry you have to pretend like you’re not exhausted.
+Fake that you aren’t barely scraping by.
+Put on a fake smile.
+I’m sorry you are burning with anger over the injustice of going there.
+That maternity leave was unpaid, to whip out your credit card for the doctor.

 I’m sorry mama, that at work you must to be afraid to take lactation breaks for fear that people will think you are ‘relaxing’.

-I’m sorry you have to come home from a long day and unpack your things after dealing with brutal rush hour traffic to a screaming baby at “fussy time” because we all know 5pm is that fussy time.
-Try to figure out dinner or give your spouse a break and when is your break?
+I’m sorry you have to come home from a long day, unpack your things after dealing with brutal rush hour traffic to a screaming baby at 5 pm fussy hour.

-I’m sorry mama , that you can’t complain about the unpaid maternity leave lest your name be magically added to the “lay off” list if you do.
+I’m sorry mama , that you can’t even fucking complain about the unpaid maternity leave.
+Cuz ya know, lest your name be magically added to the “lay off” list, if you do.

-I’m sorry mama, you don’t have an encouraging voice to help you with this sacred transition that is your body, your life changing.
+I’ll be your encouraging voice to help you with this sacred transition that is your body and your life changing.

 I’m sorry that people say they’ll babysit or help or “like” your things on Facebook but not one shows up to be in your tribe or to actually help you with anything..
 Or just gives you more work or asks you to take pictures of the baby more.

-I’m sorry mama, that people act like kids are a burden and being kid free is the latest thing, yet having no idea the birth rate in the U.S. is the lowest it’s been in 30 years.
+I’m sorry mama, for people that act like kids are a burden.
+They have no idea the birth rate in the U.S. is the lowest it’s been in 30 years.

-Nevermind that your “annoying” children will pay for their retirement.
-They will benefit from your sacrifices and in the meantime you have to suffer from all their judgment and misunderstanding.
+Nevermind your “annoying” children will pay for their retirement.
+They will benefit from your sacrifices.
+In the meantime you have to suffer from all their judgment and misunderstanding.